-- G1 - G2 - Existing heritage and contributory items should be retained and appropriately managed.
-The existing topography and vegetation should be maintained.
-The existing bushland and mature historic plant areas of native bushland is boundaries G3 boundaries with the Sydney Harbour National Park to achieve compatibility and continuity along the ridgeline. - If new plantings are proposed, species should be selected that are appropriate in scale, G4 canopy size and character to those existing in the cultural dandscape.
-New plantings should not obscure existing views and vistas. - G5 Existing extensive views should be retained from writin HMAS Watson over Watsons Bay and to the waterfront. - G6 It is recommended that any alterations and additions proposed to HMAS Watson facilities be guided and managed by a conservation management plan adopted by the Department of Defence. - G7 Alterations and additions to the HMAS Watson facilities should be sited so as avoid the removal of cultural plantings and so as not to obstruct existing view corridors. - G8 Any required new buildings on the site should be located adjacent to or within the vicinity of existing buildings (within the complex of buildings) to minimise the impact of the built environment on the character of the national park. - Any required new buildings within the HMAS Watson complex should be designed, and G9 finished so is to be recessive when viewed from the harbour and surrounding areas. - New development should be designed to be built into the landscape and hidden from view, G10 with particular attention being paid to roof forms, materials and the use of recessive colours (excluding white).

-New fences and walls within the HMAS Watson complex should be of a low height (1.5m maximum) to retain its open character and constructed of either sandstone or timber.
-If higher fencing is required for security purposes, then it should be constructed of a material such as chain-wire fencing in a recessive colour that allows for view retention and minimal visual impact on the landscape when viewed from outside the complex.

-G12 Any new paths throughout the precinct should be constructed using recessive colours and finishes.
+- G1 Existing heritage and contributory items should be retained and appropriately managed - G2 The existing topography and vegetation should be maintained. - G3 The existing bushland and mature historic plantings should be retained.
+The expansion of areas of native bushland is encouraged, particularly in areas adjacent to the common boundaries with the Sydney Harbour National Park to achieve comparibility and continuity along the ridgeline. - G4 If new plantings are proposed, species should be selected that are appropriate in scale, canopy size and character to those existing in the cultural landscape.
+New plantings should not obscure existing views and vistas. - G5 Existing extensive views should be retained from within HMAS Watson over Watsons Bay and to the waterfront. - G6 It is recommended that any alterations and additions proposed to HMAS Watson facilities be guided and managed by a conservation management plan adopted by the Department of Defence. - G7 Alterations and additions to the HAMAS Watson facilities should be sited so as avoid the removal of cultural plantings and so as not to obstruct existing view corridors. - G8 Any required new buildings on the site should be located adjacent to or within the vicinity of existing buildings (within the complex of buildings) to minimise the impact of the built environment on the character of the national park. - G9 Any required new buildings within the HMAS Watson complex should be designed, and finished so as to be recessive when viewed from the harbour and surrounding areas. - G10 New development should be designed to be built into the landscape and hidden from view, with particular attention being paid to roof forms, materials and the use of recessive colours (excluding white). - New fences and walls within the HMAS Watson complex should be of a low height (1.5m maximum) to retain its open character and constructed of either sandstone or timber.
+If higher fencing is required for security purposes, then it should be constructed of a material such as chain-wire fencing in a recessive colour that allows for view retention and minimal visual impact on the landscape when viewed from outside the complex. - G12 Any new paths throughout the precinct should be constructed using recessive colours and finishes.